|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
 Gerald T. Rogers, O-430849 (survived)

-On August 26, 1942 took off from 12-Mile Drome near Port Moresby on a mission over the Buna area.
-Over the target, intercepted by A6M Zeros, this Airacobra was damaged and force landed in the sea along the north coast of New Guinea near Pongani.
-Rogers was unhurt.
+On August 26, 1942 took off from 12 Mile Drome (Berry) near Port Moresby piloted by 2nd Lt.
+Gerald T. Rogers on a mission over Buna.
+Over the target, intercepted by A6M Zeros, this Airacobra was damaged and ditched into the sea along the north coast of New Guinea near Pongani.
+Rogers landed unhurt.

 Assisted by friendly natives and missionaries, he was transported to Wanigela then back to Port Moresby.